rarnaout/Covidcycles/README.md

 Please use as you see fit, as long as it's with attribution.

-Ramy Arnaout, MD, DPhil / Boston, MA / January 8, 2022
+Ramy Arnaout, MD, DPhil / Boston, MA / January 8, 2022 / rarnaout@bidmc.harvard.edu

 ## Updates